Borani (tribe): 1st recorded campaign

-The Borani are first recorded by Zosimus to have crossed the Danube into Moesia in the summer of 250 CE.
-As all ancient historians but Zosimus omit the Borani and Urugundi, their roles in the campaign are unclear.
-Or even if they participated in the campaign since Zosimus refers to the tribes as “Scythians” in this instance, which is a term he sometimes uses for the Borani, but other times to refer to other tribes.
-If they did participate in the campaign the Borani were probably with the Carpi who were defeated by Decius when he campaigned in Dacia.
-Or with the Goths who besieged Novae and Philippopolis, before getting defeated at Nicopolis losing up to 30,000 men.
-Before defeating Decius at Berea.
-Then joining the revolting governor of Thrace, Priscus and capturing Philippopolis.
-Then defeating the Romans at the battle of Abritus.
-Killing both the Emperor Decius, and his son Herennius Etruscus.
-With the help of the soon be emperor and governor of Moesia Gallus who betrayed Decius.
-And eventually making peace with Rome going back across the Danube during the reign of Gallus.
-During the Gothic campaign from 250 CE to 251 CE.
+The Borani are first recorded by Zosimus as having crossed the Danube and raided Moesia in the summer of 250 CE.
+With allied tribes like the Goths led by Cniva, and the Carpi.
+Though exact details of their role in this campaign is unclear.

 251 CE - 256 CE

 Once again in 251 CE the Goths, Borani, Urugundi, and Carpi terrified the people who lived in the Roman Balkans, and then laid waste to the lands up to the sea.
-Then later in the year taking advantage of the Gallus’ Inability to defent the Empire.
+Then later in the year taking advantage of the Trebonianus Gallus’ Inability to defend the Empire.
 They once again plundered Roman cities taking all that was left.
 Before crossing into Asia plundering Cappadocia, Pessinus, and Ephesus.
 This was until 253 CE when Aemilianus the commander of the Pannonian or Moesian legions and future emperor had boosted the morale of his troops, allowing him to surprise the invading tribes and defeating them.
 This victory led his army to proclaim Aemilianus as emperor who would then march to Italy and proclaim himself Roman emperor.
 Later in 253 CE the tribes put Thessalonica in danger, which also made the Athenians rebuild their walls that were destroyed by Sulla.
 And the Peloponnesians fortify their isthmus out of fear.
 In 256 CE or 257 CE the Goths, Urugundi, Carpi, and Borani pillaged Italy and Illyricum without opposition.